noyaboy/ConvNeXtV2_Tutorial/README.md

 ```
 conda install openblas-devel -c anaconda -y
 ```
-Then, Install MinkowskiEngine:

-*(Note: we have implemented a customized CUDA kernel for depth-wise convolutions, which the original MinkowskiEngine does not support.)*
+Fix the Possible Error "Fatal: Needed a Single Revision"  by https://phoenixnap.com/kb/git-pull-submodule Clone this repo and install required packages:
 ```
 cd ConvNeXt-V2
 ```
-Then, Fix the Possible Error "Fatal: Needed a Single Revision"  by https://phoenixnap.com/kb/git-pull-submodule Clone this repo and install required packages:
 ```
 vim .gitmodules
 ```
+Add a new line:
 ```
 branch = main
 ```
+Install MinkowskiEngine:

+*(Note: we have implemented a customized CUDA kernel for depth-wise convolutions, which the original MinkowskiEngine does not support.)*
 ```
 git submodule update --init --recursive
 ```